One Project, 166 Female Entrepreneurs, and a Region Empowered in Rural Madagascar

 Traditional female reed weavers in Madagascar face multiple challenges—from low wages to lack of infrastructure to mitigate the negative effects of weather on their product.

-2019 Christianson Grantee Maggie Poulos spent nine months volunteering with SEED Madagascar to help alleviate these challenges as the Women’s Livelihood Specialist.
+2019 Christianson Fellow Maggie Poulos spent nine months volunteering with SEED Madagascar to help alleviate these challenges as the Women’s Livelihood Specialist.
 She shares the project’s major accomplishments and the profound impact the experience has had on her.

 Challenges Facing Traditional Female Reed Weavers